Emergency Funds: Why You Need One and How You Can Build One

 As I mentioned, well-known financial guru Dave Ramsey suggests that emergency funds be placed into an account that can be accessed via checks or debit cards.
 The problem is that most checking accounts either don’t grant you any interest on your money or even go as far as to charge you for their services.
 However, with a money market account, you’ll have the interest benefits of a savings account but with check-writing power.

 Before you go looking for a money market account to start your emergency fund, I should note that these types of accounts often require a higher initial deposit than a savings account would.
 Case in point, Discover requires a $2,500 deposit to open a money market account.
-But the good news is that they also current offer 1.15% APY on that money — 1.20% if your balance exceeds $100,000.
+Therefore it may make sense to start building your emergency fund elsewhere and then move it over once you reach the required threshold.

 Finally, another interesting strategy for earning on your money, growing an emergency fund, and saving for retirement at the same time is to place a portion of your funds into a Roth IRA.
 This is something I hadn’t really considered but recently saw suggested by Miranda Marquit.
 Her logic is that you can use a Roth as a backup emergency fund because, since Roth contributions are post-tax, you can withdraw them without penalty.
 Additionally, while there is typically a penalty for withdrawing any gains before retirement age, she notes that these are usually waived if you are unemployed or are using the funds to pay medical bills.